Akuli/odotdot/docs/tutorial.md

 ## Options

 Functions can also take options.
 They are like arguments, but every option has a name associated with it.
-Options are also *optional*, so you don't need to specify them when calling the function.
+Options are also *optional*, so you can call the function with an option or without an option.

 Here's an example: